RetroAppleJS/RetroAppleJS.github.io/README.md

 <img src="/res/Start_Step1.png?raw=true" width=46% /><img src="/res/Start_Step2.png?raw=true" width=50% />

 <br>
-Other assembler listings can be found in this folder https://github.com/flyingzebra/AppleII-IDE/tree/main/asm_code_examples, feel free to copy any of those in the left pane of the assembler and procedd as described above.
+Other assembler listings can be found in this folder https://github.com/flyingzebra/AppleII-IDE/tree/main/asm_code_examples, feel free to copy any of those in the left pane of the assembler and proceed the same way as described here above.

 ## Module overview